vicrucann/cacharr/README.md

 ## Quick start

 Use the provided test script `test_CachedNDArray.m` in order to run an example.
-The provided test includes small scale example (using small array) and a large-scale example when comparing discreet and continious caching.
+The provided test includes small scale example (using small array) and a large-scale example when comparing discreet and continious caching for read/write operators.

 ## Class description, specifics and usage